Hopac/Hopac/Docs/Internals.md

 A worker thread executes a loop that runs work items that are obtained by popping them from the work item stack, **WorkStack**.
-When a work item is executed, by calling its **DoWork** method it is passed a reference to the **Worker** struct of the worker thread that calls it.
+When a work item is executed, by calling its **DoWork** method, it is passed a reference to the **Worker** struct of the worker thread that calls it.
 The main purpose of this convention is to make it possible to access the work item stack of the worker thread as efficiently as possible.
 By pushing work items to the work item